News

 “I’ve made loads of notes and written it all up in a booklet that sits on the shelf in the lab and hopefully, that will help other people when they start in this role too.”

-And both agree on the kind of person suited to the apprenticeship role at Ocean Ecology.
+Mackenzie says it’s not what he’d consider a traditional lab technician’s role but he understands the kind of person suited to the apprenticeship role at Ocean Ecology.

 “It’s not like learning science at school so, as long as you’ve got an open mind, it’s really worth considering it,” explained Mackenzie.